raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

     = leave (dejó un sitio) `He left the office at 5 pm` - `He left the room without saying goodbye` = go off (salida espontánea ) `He went off to find help` - `He just went off without saying anything` = go away (se fué/está ausente) `I’m going away for the weekend` - `I’m going away for a week`

-dirigirse a <lugar>, salgo para
-    = head to <place> (ir a sitio concreto).
-Responde a "Where are you going?" `We're going to head to the restaurant now for dinner`
-    = head for <dirección> (ir hacia, en dirección a...)
-Responde a "Which way are you going?" `The lost hikers started to head for the smoke they saw in the distance`
-    = head off to <place> (partir, poner rumbo a) `We are heading off to the beach for the weekend`

 salir (movimiento)
     = go out (salir por ahí) `I went out for a walk` - `I went out with my friends`